Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Ergui-o, a tremer.

-I raised it, trembling.
+I lifted it, trembling.

 E vi, muito pacificamente sentado, um individuo corpulento, todo vestido de preto, de chapéo alto, com as duas mãos calçadas de luvas negras gravemente apoiadas ao cabo d'um guarda-chuva.